-Designed to last one thousand years, the construction of Pine Hollow Institute employed some of Michigan’s finest craftsmen, who worked with architect, Roger Hummel, and founder, Leslie Lee to create an impeccable 17,000 square foot establishment that has already hosted a list of ambitious non-profits.
+Designed to last 1,000 years, the construction of Pine Hollow Institute employed some of Michigan’s finest craftsmen, who worked with architect, Roger Hummel, and founder, Leslie Lee to create an impeccable 17,000-square-foot establishment that has already hosted a list of ambitious non-profits.
 A highlight of the upcoming Northern Home & Cottage Home Tour, Pine Hollow’s mission and sheer magnificence marks a place on the map for the world to see.

 Raised on a seventh generation homestead on Torch Lake, Leslie Lee grew up with a profound sense of belonging to Northern Michigan’s landscapes and fresh waters.
 In praise of her ancestors, Lee shares, “I’ve been incredibly grateful to my parents, my grandparents, and my great grand parents for holding on to that property when they could’ve sold it, but they didn’t because they were thinking forward to the future generations.”
 In 1991, Lee sought to further the principles of her family legacy by purchasing several acres of land in Elk Rapids, known as Pine Hollow.

 For half a century, the parcels functioned as a cottage resort.
 The property was dotted with tiny fishing cabins overlooking Lake Michigan.
 “We purchased the land from a developer who wanted to build condos, but prior to that, it had been a cottage resort called Pine Hollow.
 Most of the people who lived in the area spent some time in those little cabins,” says Lee.
 With six hundred feet of sandy Lake Michigan shoreline, Lee knew she’d found her destination.